StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/What is Machine Learning?.md

 * Explainability: Certain machine learning models cannot be explained, even experts have challenges in explaining their decision-making rationale.
 * Algorithmic Bias: Machine learning models learn from human-generated data, which may be tainted with bias and unrepresentative information.

+# Machine Learning vs. Deep Learning
+Machine learning and deep learning are both subfields within artificial intelligence, with deep learning falling under the umbrella of machine learning.
+Here are the main differences between the two:

+* **Machine learning** requires human intervention, where experts annotate data and identify defining characteristics.
+The algorithm can then use these extracted characteristics or features to create a model

+* **Deep learning** operates without the dependency of annotated datasets.
+It possesses the capability to analyze unstructured data, such as images or textual content, and can automatically determine relevant features that are important for categorizing data into distinct classes.